nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 $$h(x \,\text{++}\, y) \;=\; h(x) \oplus h(y)$$

-For those claims a checker on a fixed budget takes the whole record in at every size, and the bound comes from the shape alone, with nothing assumed but a binding hash, a fingerprint that cannot be forged; that is the glance, the eusynopsis, from the top of the post.[^politics] The machine checks that the enduring terms of the calculus are exactly these functions, the list homomorphisms of Bird's theory of lists.[^bird] The compact proof systems of modern cryptography reach outside the class and pay for it with a hardness assumption.
+For those claims a checker takes the whole record in at every size with a bounded number of openings, and the bound comes from the shape alone, with nothing assumed but a binding hash, a fingerprint that cannot be forged; that is the glance, the eusynopsis, from the top of the post.[^politics] The machine checks that the calculus's terms denote exactly these functions, the list homomorphisms of Bird's theory of lists, every term a fold and every fold some term, and that the enduring ones among them are those read over a fixed window with a checker.[^bird] The compact proof systems of modern cryptography reach outside the class and pay for it with a hardness assumption.
 Inside it the bound is free.